shihab97820/base-learning/README.md

 Learning about onchain payments helped me understand how Base is transforming blockchain from a technology used mainly for trading into a real-world payment network.
 As adoption grows, fast and affordable onchain transactions will play an important role in bringing everyday financial activity to Web3.

 **#Base #BuildOnBase #OnchainPayments #Layer2 #Ethereum #Web3 #100DaysOfBase**

+## Day 18 – Exploring Onchain Gaming on Base 🎮

+Today's learning focused on how Base is creating a strong foundation for the next generation of onchain games.

+I learned that Base enables developers to build blockchain-powered games with fast transaction speeds and low fees, making gameplay smoother and more accessible.
+Players can truly own their in-game assets, trade them freely, and participate in game economies powered by smart contracts.
+This approach gives users greater control over their digital items while opening new opportunities for developers to create innovative gaming experiences.

+Exploring onchain gaming helped me understand that Base is more than a scaling solution—it's an ecosystem where gaming, digital ownership, and decentralized technology come together to shape the future of interactive entertainment.

+**#Base #BuildOnBase #OnchainGaming #Gaming #Ethereum #Web3 #100DaysOfBase**